 "You don't believe me?
 I can prove it to you!"

 Through the natural yeasts on the flowers we have a very powerful feed for the alcoholic fermentation, in which the yeasts die and carbonic acid is released.
 Also honey can be fermented into alcohol perfectly, the most famous result is certainly the honey wine mead.
-The combination of wild yeasts and honey in this drink produces an estimated 6-7% alcohol.
+The combination of wild yeasts and honey in this drink produces a small amount of alcohol.
 Dandelion sparkling wine tastes deliciously tart and not as sweet as my other alcohol ferment from honey, the scrumptious coffee liqueur Katsulua.

 "I made something there."